- Getting there and getting around

 - Further information

-A view of some of the Glass House Mountains, from the firetower platform on Wild Horse Mountain (123 m) in Beerburrum State Forest.
-Photo: NPRSR.
+A view of some of the Glass House Mountains, from the fire tower platform on Wild Horse Mountain (123m) in Beerburrum State Forest.
+Photo: Queensland Government.

 From Brisbane, follow the Bruce Highway north, take the Glass House Mountains tourist drive turn-off and follow the signs to the Glass House Mountains.

-The toilets at the base of Mount Tibrogargan and Mount Beerwah are wheelchair accessible.
+The toilets and a picnic table at the Mount Tibrogargan day-use area are wheelchair accessible.
+Access surface is gravel and grass.

-At 556 m above sea level, Mount Beerwah is the highest peak of the Glass House Mountains.
-Photo: NPRSR.
+At 556m above sea level, Mount Beerwah is the highest peak of the Glass House Mountains.
+Photo: Queensland Government.

-Craggy volcanic peaks tower over a scenic patchwork of pine plantations, bushland and cultivated fields.
-Many of the peaks are protected in Glass House Mountains National Park, while the pine plantations and a range of native vegetation types are managed in several State forests and conservation parks near the park.
+Craggy peaks tower over a scenic patchwork of pine plantations, bushland and cultivated fields.
+Many of the peaks are protected in Glass House Mountains National Park.

 The Glass House Mountains area was a special meeting place where many Aboriginal people gathered for ceremonies and trading.
 This place is considered spiritually significant with many ceremonial sites still present and protected today.